 “In light of the circumstances…we cannot disagree.
 Our ruling today does not mean the trial court was constitutionally required to impose the stay; simply that it did not abuse its discretion by so doing.”

 If you or someone you know has lost a loved one due to the negligence of another person, we welcome the opportunity to speak with you.
-The lawyers at Ward & Ward have over 85 years of experience in wrongful death litigation.
+The Indianapolis, IN wrongful death lawyers at Ward & Ward Law Firm have over 85 years of experience in wrongful death litigation.
 We maintain a good working knowledge of ever-developing legislation and judicial rulings that may affect the outcome of your case.
 Visit our website today and contact our Indianapolis office today.